 The Society of Folk Dance Historians (SFDH)

-"Bakmes" is a Swedish dialect word implying "baklänges" (backwards), hence its reference to the reverse turn or backwards turn in certain dances.
-Most of these dances arre found in Western and Northern Sweden, but one also survives in the Swedish districts of Finland (Finlandsk bakmes-polka).
+Bakmes is a Swedish dialect word implying "baklänges" (backwards), hence its reference to the reverse turn or backwards turn in certain dances.
+Most of these dances are found in Western and Northern Sweden, but one also survives in the Swedish districts of Finland (Finlandsk Bakmes-polka).

 Reprinted from the 1980 University of the Pacific (Stockton) Folk Dance Camp syllabus.

 This page © 2018 by Ron Houston.

 Please do not copy any part of this page without including this copyright notice.

 Please do not copy small portions out of context.

 Please do not copy large portions without permission from Ron Houston.